 Getting the Word Out

-- Put a Kompost Kids sign on your community compost site and register it with Kompost Kids to increase the odds of business and resident contributions.
+- Register it with Share Waste to increase the odds of business and resident contributions.

 - Connect with people in your area so that compost contributors and community compost coordinators can be in touch with one another easily.